-Virtually all big drug-makers in China have come under scrutiny from police or regulators.
-"Last year authorities visited Novartis AG of Switzerland, Britain's AstraZeneca Plc, Sanofi SA of France, U.S. firm Eli Lilly & Co, Germany's Bayer AG and Danish drugmaker Novo Nordisk A/S," states Reuters.
+Virtually all of the big drug-makers in China have come under scrutiny from police or regulators.
+"Last year authorities visited Novartis AG of Switzerland, Britain's AstraZeneca Plc, Sanofi SA of France, U.S. firm Eli Lilly & Co, Germany's Bayer AG and Danish drugmaker Novo Nordisk A/S," Reuters reported earlier this year.
 Executives at these companies are understandably concerned that they could be targeted personally.

-The bribery allegations have potentially spurred GSK to take unprecedented steps in changing the pharmaceutical marketing practices.
+The bribery allegations have potentially spurred GSK to take unprecedented steps in changing their pharmaceutical marketing practices.
 The company announced they will abandon individual prescription sales targets and will stop paying healthcare professionals for speaking engagements.
-GSK is looking to have the new compensation system in place in all of countries GSK operates by "early 2015."
+The company is also looking to have the new compensation system in place in all of countries GSK operates by "early 2015."

 GSK also stated in their press release that they are committed to “significantly reducing and changing engagement activities with healthcare professionals; and expanding processes for review and monitoring of invoicing and payments.”